Configure AWS Route 53 DNS Records

 Beyond these examples

-These snippets focus on specific record-level features: simple A and CNAME records with TTL, weighted routing for traffic distribution, and alias records for AWS services.
+These snippets focus on specific record-level features: basic A/CNAME records with TTL, weighted routing for traffic splitting, and alias records for AWS services.
 They’re intentionally minimal rather than full DNS configurations.

 The examples may reference pre-existing infrastructure such as Route 53 hosted zones, and load balancers, accelerators, or other AWS services with DNS names.
 They focus on configuring the record rather than provisioning the surrounding infrastructure.

-To keep things focused, common routing patterns are omitted, including:
+To keep things focused, common record patterns are omitted, including:

 • Health checks and failover routing (healthCheckId, failoverRoutingPolicies)